Portugal StartUp Visa: A Guide for US Entrepreneurs

 Get All the Require Documents Ready

-Having your documents ready keeps you organised and makes your application process easier.
+Having your documents ready keeps you organized and makes your application process easier.
 The application is online, so you must have all your documents in soft copies.
 You can use a scanner or camera to convert your hard-copy documents to soft copies.

 Get the Interest of Certified Incubators

-An incubation contract is a crucial requirement to get a StartUp visa.
+An incubation contract is a crucial requirement to get a Start Up visa.
 Take your time to review the list of certified incubators and select the ones that best suit your project goals and development requirement.

 The incubators you apply to will consider the following factors: